Curtis Bay Coast Guard Yard

 The Curtis Bay Coast Guard Yard, now known as the United States Coast Guard Yard, is the U.S. Coast Guard’s primary shipbuilding and repair facility.
-The shipyard used large amounts of asbestos in the past, leading to numerous workers developing fatal asbestos-related illnesses.
+The shipyard used large amounts of asbestos in the past, exposing workers.
+Many civilian workers and veterans later developed mesothelioma and other asbestos-related illnesses.

 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for substantial compensation.
 There is currently over $30 billion in asbestos trust funds set up for victims of asbestos-related diseases.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.